amrobbins/Thor/Utilities/TensorOperations/Cub/ReductionArchitecture.md

 `StampedReduceMinMaxBackward` bind those plans to concrete tensors.
 Min/max backward retains Thor's scatter kernel after CUB computes the winning local indices.

-The test `ExpressionReductionArchitecture.DenseExpressionSourcesDoNotUseCudnnReductionApis` prevents the retired cuDNN reduction descriptors, workspace queries, and execution API from being reintroduced under `Utilities/Expression`.
+The test `ExpressionReductionArchitecture.ActiveSourcesDoNotUseCudnnReductionApis` prevents the retired cuDNN reduction descriptors, workspace queries, and execution API from being reintroduced anywhere in active Thor sources.
 The source guard `ExpressionReductionArchitecture.GeneralReductionsAreCentralizedUnderCubReduction` scans Thor's `Utilities`, `DeepLearning`, and `bindings` sources for direct general-purpose CUB value or arg reductions.
 The obsolete standalone `CubDeviceReduce*` and `CubDeviceSegmentedReduce*` primitive wrappers were removed after all value and offset-segmented callers moved to the central utility. `FlatScatterAddKernel` still uses CUB ReduceByKey, which is a keyed grouping primitive rather than a tensor-axis reduction and therefore remains separate.

-The older standalone `Utilities/TensorOperations/Misc/BatchReduce` class is intentionally outside this expression architecture and may continue to use cuDNN until it is migrated separately.
+Loss shaping uses central CUB sums with an explicit FP32 output scale: batch and classwise losses divide only by the batch size, while elementwise losses sum non-batch elements without normalization.
+Binary accuracy uses the same scaled-sum facility.
+The obsolete `BatchReduce` class has been removed.